mamuesp/timezones/README.md

 TZINFO.moveData('/mnt');

 // Convert your wished timezone to the POSIX format used by Mongoose-OS
-// and write it dreictly to the system configuration let tzSpec = TZINFO.convertOlsonToPosix('Europe/Dublin', true);
+// and write it directly to the system configuration let tzSpec = TZINFO.convertOlsonToPosix('Europe/Dublin', true);
 ```